oxigeno2/eu_cookies/README.md

-#EU Cookie (plugin for CMS e107v2)
+# EU Cookie (plugin for CMS e107v2)
-EU Cookie informs users that your site uses cookies, plugin created with the help a script Divas Cookies.
+EU Cookie informs users that your site uses cookies, plugin created with the help a scripts Divas Cookies.

-##Description
+## Description
 - Easy installation through plugins manager
 - Setting options location of the banner at the top or bottom
 - Choice of dark or light theme
+- Choosing location
+- Selecting animation

 ### Version
-1.0
+1.1

 ### Languages
 Supported Languages: